 I had to literally walk outside for 10 minutes to clear my eyes.

 But, I assure you, it is worth it to have access to this wonderful way to add heat to a recipe that it also Paleo AIP.
-Those on the autoimmune protocol cannot use traditional hot spices like cayenne and chili.
+I do not like traditional hot spices like cayenne and chili.

 It is best to grate only the amount you want to use at the meal, because the isothiocyanates are unstable and the root will become bitter and dark.